hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - reliable than reading a magnetic stripe
     - quicker than typing details from the card
     - contactless card readers speed up transactions as no PIN is required
+        - in many countries, there is a maximum amount of money allowed to be charged with this.
+    - chip and pin-reader
+        - reads details from bank cards
+        - more secure
+        - more reliable than rading magnetic stripe
+        - quicker than typing details from the card

+- Bar Code Scanner
+    - used to read bar codes from products

 ### Output Devices

 IMAGE HIERARCHIAL

+- Monitor
+    - results are produces instantly
+    - graphs / diagrams / figures are represented more accurately
+    - scroll through results easily (instead of turning pages)
+    - need to be infront of monitor to view the output

 - Printers
+    - easier to annotate printouts taken
+    - printouts can be transported and viewed anywhere
+    - may skim on whats on-screen.
+        - so, more likely for errors to occur

     - Dot Matrix Printer
         - not very clear comparatively
         - uses continous stationery